Unboxed-Software/solana-course/content/oracles.md

     1. Some relevant Oracle Queue configurations:
         1. `oracle_timeout` - Interval when stale oracles will be removed if they fail to heartbeat.
         2. `reward` - Rewards to provide oracles and round openers on this queue.
-        3. `min_stake` - The minimum amount of stake oracles must provide to remain on the queue.
+        3. `min_stake` - The minimum amount of stake that oracles must provide to remain on the queue.
         4. `size` - The current number of oracles on a queue.
         5. `max_size` - The maximum number of oracles a queue can support.
 2. Aggregator/data feed setup - The aggregator/feed account gets created.
 A feed belongs to a single oracle queue.
 The feed’s configuration dictates how update requests are invoked and routed through the network.
 3. Job account setup - In addition to the feed, a job account for each data source must be set up.
 This defines how oracles can fulfill the feed’s update requests.
 This includes defining where the oracles should fetch the data the feed is requesting.
 4. Request assignment - Once an update has been requested with the feed account, the oracle queue assigns the request to different oracles/nodes in the queue to fulfill.
 The oracles will fetch the data from the data source defined in each of the feed’s job accounts.
 Each job account has a weight associated with it.
 The oracle will calculate the weighted median of the results from across all the jobs.
 5. After `minOracleResults` responses are received, the onchain program calculates the result using the median of the oracle responses.
-Oracles who responded within the queue’s configured parameters are rewarded, while the oracles who respond outside this threshold are slashed (if the queue has `slashingEnabled`).
+Oracles who respond within the queue’s configured parameters are rewarded, while the oracles who respond outside this threshold are slashed (if the queue has `slashingEnabled`).
 6. The updated result is stored in the data feed account so it can be read/consumed on-chain.

 ### How to use Switchboard Oracles